MarkelCA/aws-web-deploy/README.md

 # terraform-aws-ecs
-Terraform template to deploy web servers in EC2.
-Comes with preconfigured SSH key access and DNS.
+Batteries included template to deploy web servers in AWS.
+Leverages Terraform and Ansible to provision and configure the infrastructure.
+Deploys an Nginx web server in EC2, also configuring the DNS server with Route53 and SSH key access.

 ## Dependencies
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)